erasmus-without-paper/ewp-specs-management/README.md

    states that its contents are deprecated.
 (This also means that it *is* possible to *undeprecate* a document.)

- * If a document has been merged into the `stable` branch of one of the official repositories - then the status of this documented is **RELEASE CANDIDATE**.
+ * If a document has been merged into the `stable-*` branch of one of the official repositories - then the status of this documented is **RELEASE CANDIDATE**.

- * If a document has not been merged into the `stable` branch yet, but there already exists an appropriate open pull request for its merging - then the status of this documented is **CHANGE PROPOSAL**.
+ * If a document has not been merged into the `stable-*` branch yet, but there already exists an appropriate open pull request for its merging - then the status of this documented is **CHANGE PROPOSAL**.